EricMFink/ProfessionalResponsibility/_posts/2020-04-13-tufte-style-jekyll-blog.md

 </div>

 This is not the One True Table.
 Such a style does not exist.
 One must craft each data table with custom care to the narrative one is telling with that specific data.
-So take this not as “the table style to use”, but rather as “a table style to start from”.
-From here, use principles to guide you: avoid chartjunk, optimize the data-ink ratio (“within reason”, as Tufte says), and “mobilize every graphical element, perhaps several times over, to show the data.{% sidenote 'table-id' 'Page 139, *The Visual Display of Quantitative Information*, Edward Tufte 2001.'%} Furthermore, one must know when to reach for more complex data presentation tools, like a custom graphic or a JavaScript charting library.
+So take this not as “the table style to use", but rather as “a table style to start from".
+From here, use principles to guide you: avoid chartjunk, optimize the data-ink ratio (“within reason", as Tufte says), and “mobilize every graphical element, perhaps several times over, to show the data.{% sidenote 'table-id' 'Page 139, *The Visual Display of Quantitative Information*, Edward Tufte 2001.'%} Furthermore, one must know when to reach for more complex data presentation tools, like a custom graphic or a JavaScript charting library.

 As an example of alternative table styles, academic publications written in <span class="latex">L<sup>a</sup>T<sub>e</sub>X often rely on the ```booktabs``` package to produce clean, clear tables.
 Similar results can be achieved in Tufte CSS with the ```booktabs``` class, as demonstrated in this table: